Let’s start with some facts.

 Additionally, the platform appropriates different tax rates per location, solving another headache of such a large-scale operation.

-Running an e-shop is one thing, running it on a global scale is a completely different story.
+Running an e-shop is one thing, but running it on a global scale is a completely different story.

 Magento gives you the freedom to choose the hosting service of your liking and have complete ownership of your store.